Dev-hwang/flutter_foreground_task/README.md

       await FlutterForegroundTask.openSystemAlertWindowSettings();
     }

-    // Android 12 or higher, there are restrictions on starting a foreground service.
+    // Android 12+, there are restrictions on starting a foreground service.
     //
     // To restart the service on device reboot or unexpected problem, you need to allow below permission. if (!await FlutterForegroundTask.isIgnoringBatteryOptimizations) {
       // This function requires `android.permission.REQUEST_IGNORE_BATTERY_OPTIMIZATIONS` permission.
       await FlutterForegroundTask.requestIgnoreBatteryOptimization();
-    }

-    // Android 13 and higher, you need to allow notification permission to expose foreground service notification. final NotificationPermission notificationPermissionStatus =
-        await FlutterForegroundTask.checkNotificationPermission();
-    if (notificationPermissionStatus != NotificationPermission.granted) {
-      await FlutterForegroundTask.requestNotificationPermission();
     }
   }
 }